NaveenThurimerla/NaveenThurimerla/README.md

 Here are some ideas to get you started:
 -->

-- 🔭 I’m currently working on  [Twitley](https://github.com/NaveenThurimerla/twitley)
+- 🔭 I’m currently working on  [Fakey Makey](https://github.com/NaveenThurimerla/fakey-makey)
 - 🌱 I’m currently learning Kubernetes and Docker
 - 👯 I’m looking to collaborate on Open-Source projects
 - 🤔 I’m looking for help with guidance for contributing to Open-Source projects